car-axle-client/car-axle-client/README.md

 2. Install the required dependencies (package.json)
 3. Make your edits
 4. build with npx webpack
-5. use a website to turn the output from `./build/index.js` into a bookmarklet
+5. use a website such as Mrcoles bookmarklet generator to turn the output from `./build/index.js` into a bookmarklet

 ## Demo